-SECTION 4 Until your membership ends, you must keep getting your medical services through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical items, services through our plan

-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical items, services through our plan.

-• Continue to use our network providers to receive medical care.

-• If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- Continue to use our network providers to receive medical care. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 SelectHealth Medicare NoRx must end your membership in the plan in certain situations
+SECTION 5 Select Health Medicare NoRx must end your membership in the plan in certain situations